harrisonthayer04/MyWish/README.md

     </section>
     <section>
         <h2>Wishlist Creation</h2>
-        <p>Once redirected to the main page, users can add items to their wishlist such as:
+        <p>Once redirected to the main page, users can add items to their wishlist, such as:
         </p>
         <ul>
             <li><strong>Item Name</strong></li>